01. Who We Are: Founding and Governing Principles

 Members of the University community who serve as faculty or staff owe their primary professional allegiance to the University and its mission.
 Outside professional activities, private financial interests, or the receipt of benefits from third parties can cause an actual or perceived divergence between an individual’s private interests and the duty of allegiance to the University.

-To help prevent such a potential conflict of interest or commitment (including the appearance of a conflict) from arising, faculty and staff who have other professional or financial interests shall disclose them in compliance with applicable conflict of interest/conflict of commitment policies and procedures set out in the Policies, Rules and Procedures Library at Chapter 22, Avoiding Conflicts of Interest & Security Export Control.
+To help prevent such potential conflicts of interest or commitment (including the appearance of a conflict) from arising, the University puts in place a framework to manage such Conflicts of Interest/Commitment.
+This framework aims to relieve members of the University community of the concern that they may be falling into conflicts of interest by indicating whether there are any concerns about the COI and, if there are, what measures will be taken to manage them.
+Executives, Faculty and staff who have another professional or financial interest or who have their relative in the University Executive, Faculty, staff or student position shall disclose them in accordance with the applicable policies and procedures set out in the Corporation's Rules for Conflicts of Interest Management, which constitutes part of Policies, Rules and Procedures Library at Chapter 22, Avoiding Conflicts of Interest & Security Export Control.